gradha/gradha.github.io/pelican/content/nimrod/users_prefer_static_linking.md

 MSDOS programmers also developed funny *tricks* to provide single binary portability (remember the times when having a hard disk was rare?).
 The most notable one was appending additional resources to the binary itself.
-The operative system would load the whole binary into memory but will ignore the extraneous trailing data.
+The operating system would load the whole binary into memory but will ignore the extraneous trailing data.
 Instead, the application could read it to avoid littering the disk with extra files.